adickinson72/guard/docs/api-reference.md

 ## Logging

-Configure logging in your application:
+Confguardre logging in your application:

 ```python
 import logging